neoludolph/chtty/README.md

 # chtty

-A chatroom app with a login functionality
+Chatroom application with login-protected rooms, built with FastAPI (backend) and a small vanilla JS frontend.

 ---